Paul-Dempsey/pachde1/dev-notes/svg-theme.md

 A limited set of attributes can be modified by theming:

+- Opactiy of the object.

 - Color of stroke and fill.
+Colors include opacity.

 - Stroke width